devvictrix/py-pixel-bot/docs/adrs/ADR-003-Configuration-Profile-Storage-Format.md

 *   **Wide Adoption:** De facto standard for configuration files.
 *   **Performance:** Adequate for anticipated profile sizes.

-The lack of comments is a minor drawback mitigated by clear key naming.
+The lack of comments is a minor drawback mitigated by clear key naming and the potential for a `"comment"` field within objects if needed.
+The primary interface for editing profiles will be the GUI.

 ## Consequences

-*   Bot profiles will be stored in `.json` files.
+*   Bot profiles will be stored in `.json` files, typically in a `profiles/` directory.
 *   The application will use Python's `json` module for loading and saving profiles.
-*   A clear schema for the JSON profiles will be defined and documented in `TECHNICAL_DESIGN.MD`.
+*   A clear schema for the JSON profiles will be defined and documented (e.g., in `TECHNICAL_DESIGN.MD` or a dedicated schema file).
 *   Manual editing by users, while possible, should be approached with caution.
 GUI tools will be the primary interface.

 ---